ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 ### 4T "E18" dilution fridge/magnet combination

-This system is a combination of a Oxford Instruments [triton dilution fridge](Triton) and a 4T cryomagnet driven by a [Mercury IPS](MercuryIPS).
+This system is a combination of a Oxford Instruments [triton dilution fridge](Triton) and a 4T cryomagnet driven by a [Mercury IPS](Mercury-IPS).
 Similar to the distinction between an old-style Oxford instruments ITC503 and a Mercury ITC, the Mercury IPS is the newer model.
 It is a physically different device to the old-style IPS, but performs the same task.

-For details of the Mercury IPS, see [MercuryIPS](MercuryIPS).
+For details of the Mercury IPS, see [Mercury IPS](Mercury-IPS).
 Some further details are also in [#4339](https://github.com/ISISComputingGroup/IBEX/issues/4339).

 # Level meters